These Are The Ten Best-Performing Inverse Equity Funds

 Rydex Inverse Emerging Mkts 2x Strat Fd (RYWWX, 46%)

 Rydex Inverse Emerging Markets 2x Strategy Fund (MUTF:RYWWX) aims to offer a return that correlates to 200% of the inverse of the performance of the BNY Mellon Emerging Markets 50 ADR Index.
 It has given a return of almost 24% in the last six months and over -23% in the last three years.
-RYWWX has more than $0.50 million in net assets, and its investment strategy involves the use of short sales of securities.7 Metaverse Stocks That May Go Out of This World
+RYWWX has more than $0.50 million in net assets, and its investment strategy involves the use of short sales of securities.7 Manufacturing Stocks That Will Overcome Current Difficulties

 .